-Bruce Engineering Bombardier 🔨 🔹 TransAdelaide Aurizon Queensland Rail RTBU Pacific National Transport for NSW Wabtec This standard was issued on two occasions for open review and was independently validated before being signed off and the approvals granted.
+Bruce Engineering Bombardier TransAdelaide

+Aurizon Queensland Rail RTBU

+Pacific National Transport for NSW Wabtec

+This standard was issued on two occ and the approvals granted. asions for open review and was independently v alidated before being signed off

 RISSB wish to acknowledge the participation of the expert individuals that contributed to the development of this Standard through their representation on the committees and through the open review periods.